eilopez718/stock-analysis/README.md

 of ENPH, which has posted strong returns in two consecutive years, even if trending downwards.

 ### Analysis of Script Performance:
-Re-factoring our script definitely improved the efficiency of the code.
+Refactoring our script definitely improved the efficiency of the code.
 Establishing an index for the list of stocks allowed us not to have to nest the loops, which created additional permutations of code in the initial build.
+In the initial analysis, the 'inner loop' relied on iterations of the cell coordinates in order to identify the specific stock being analyzed and and return a value:

+IMAGE:CODE

-In the initial analysis, the 'inner loop' relied on iterations of the cell coordinates in order to identify the specific stock being analyzed and and return a value:  IMAGE:CODE  As a result the Inner Loop ran through all the data looking for one specific stock ticker (depending on which iteration it was up to) and then performed the calculation.
-With the re-factored code, the : IMAGE: CODE
+As a result
+the Inner Loop ran through all the data looking for one specific stock ticker (depending on which iteration it was up to) and then performed the calculation.
+Additionally, the "If" statements we used to derive the starting and ending prices were streamlined, since the ticker symbol had already been defined within that loop; that cut down on processing time as well: IMAGE: CODE

 The refactored code resulted in a more than 80% reduction in processing time!